HOLYOKE ST. PATRICK'S PARADE

 Over the years, such notables as actress Maureen O’Hara, authors, Doris Kearns Goodwin, Tom Clancy and David McCullough, astronaut “Cady” Coleman, Tom Ridge, the first director of Homeland Security and Richard Cardinal Cushing have been honored and have joined with us for our annual celebration of Saint Patrick.
 The list of recipients of the prestigious award has become what is commonly referred to as the “Who’s Who of Irish Americans.”

-Since 1959 the Parade has been televised live; first by WWLP, the NBC affiliate for Western Massachusetts and most recently by WGBY – the PBS station that has expanded the broadcast to include live streaming.
+Since 1959 the Parade has been televised live; first by WWLP, the NBC affiliate for Western Massachusetts and in recent years by WGBY – the PBS station that has expanded the broadcast to include live streaming.
+Since last year, it’s returned to WWLP, now on 22.2 – The CW Springfield and is streaming live on WWLP.com.
 There is little doubt that the televising of our Parade, almost since its inception, along with the decision by the late Bishop Christopher J. Weldon to present the John F. Kennedy National Award during a live televised Mass has increased awareness and the stature of our annual Parade, Road Race and all of the events we produce.

 Our 10K Road Race has grown from less than two hundred runners in 1976 to become the largest race in Western New England with thousands competing for cash prizes.
 The early support given by Olympians Bill Rogers, who won the first three races, and Frank Shorter helped to establish this race as a quality event.